Posts Tagged ‘acreages’

 • Re-painting: If any recent re-painting was done, leave leftover paint with info about brand, color name, etc.

-• Utility info: Leave information about providers (water, power, gas, internet, etc. with contact info), approximate monthly costs (copies of bills would be great), garbage pickup (what days, where, any special instructions, etc.)
+• Utility info Leave information about providers (water, power, gas, internet, etc. with contact info), approximate monthly costs (copies of bills would be great), garbage pickup (what days, where, any special instructions, etc.)

 • Utilities disconnect or transfer: Have meters read.
 Depending on the arrangement with the new owners, water and power may be turned off, furnace and hot water heater turned down, etc. Your REALTOR® can help!